LivInTheLookingGlass/Senior-Project/common/README.md

 This contains the definition for the `Bounty` class, as well as several utility methods for dealing with them.

+###Call

+A library to call arbitrary python code.
+This is used by `Bounty` to parse system requirements.
+Specific module/command combination will likely be blocked for security reasons, but I have not yet seen a vulnerability worthy of this.

 ###Coins

 This will contain all coin control methods.
 It will likely be a wrapper for `pywallet`.